“No,” Jude groaned, staring furiously at his email app. “No, no, noo!”

 “Jude!
 Grab the rope!”
 Martin called down to him.
 No, not Martin—Dr. Jones.
 He turned and saw the end of a rope drop to the wet earth below the hole he’d dropped through.
 His way out.

 Ignoring the temptation to stay down here, away from their increasingly lust-filled sex triangle, Jude instinctively slid the figurine under the waistband of his cargo shorts, so that its cool stone back rested against his flat, rain-washed lower abdomen.
 He grabbed the rope and, not waiting to be pulled up, shimmied to the top without difficulty.
-Gary, unsurprisingly, had the ropes, his feet braced in the spongy grass near the hole, his shoulders, chest, and arms tensed against Jude’s weight.
+Gary, unsurprisingly, had the rope’s other end, his feet braced in the spongy grass near the hole, his shoulders, chest, and arms tensed against Jude’s weight.
 Martin was crouched next to the hole, offering his hand.
 “There you go,” Martin said, as Jude clasped his wrist and let him haul Jude up the rest of the way.
 They all collapsed in the spongy grass, the rain falling on them harder than ever.

 The moment skipped, and they were standing, closer to the stele than before.
 They were laughing, struck by the absurdity of coming all this way just the fall into a hole.
 “Thank you,” Jude said to both of them, resting his hand on Gary’s chest as he gave Martin a grateful kiss.
 Gary’s hand skimmed down Jude’s back.